General Registration Information

 - Complete the seasonal form and waiver.

-- The Annual Information Form MUST accompany the Registration Form.
+- The Annual Information Form MUST be completed once a year.

 - All checks must be made payable to SRACLC.